Z-MS/z-ms.github.io/src/pages/blog/unit-testing-2.md

 ![GitHub diff of the first correct implementation of quiz generator](../../assets/unit-testing-2/first-correct-implementation.png)

-In the next post, I'll cover more Jest-specific topics and funny incidents with JavaScript array functions, in shaa Allah.
+In the next post, I'll cover more Jest-specific topics and incidents with JavaScript array functions, in shaa Allah.